keerthik/keerthik.github.io/essays/traveliving.md

 {% include nomadintro.md %}

 I hated traveling growing up.
 I still do.
-So how did I end up a nomad?
-And why do I still do it?
+So how and why did I end up a nomad?
+And what has come of it?

 ## India - not home